-Several members at HCC participated in online Crowd Manager training sponsored by the North Carolina Department of Insurance and Office of the State Fire Marshal.
+Several staff members that work at the Kepler Theater and ARCC participated in online Crowd Manager training sponsored by the North Carolina Department of Insurance and Office of the State Fire Marshal.
 This specific training was suggested by the Office of the State Fire Marshal for the State of Maryland.
 This course dealt with fire safety and crowd control management issues.